During a system upgrade from Friday, Dec. 5, through Sunday, Dec. 7, the AAFP website, on-demand courses and CME purchases will be unavailable.

 Special Populations

-It is recommended by the Advisory Committee on Immunization Practices (ACIP) and the AAFP that children with a history of sexual abuse or assault get routine HPV vaccination beginning at age 9.
+• The AAFp recommends children with a history of sexual abuse or assault get routine HPV vaccination beginning at age 9.

-Men who have sex with men are recommended to get routine HPV vaccination through age 26 for those who were not adequately vaccinated previously.
+• Men who have sex with men are recommended to get routine HPV vaccination through age 26 for those who were not adequately vaccinated previously.

-ACIP and AAFP recommend that transgender persons get routine HPV vaccination through age 26 for those who were not adequately vaccinated previously.
+• ACIP and AAFP recommend that transgender persons get routine HPV vaccination through age 26 for those who were not adequately vaccinated previously.

 Safety of HPV Vaccines

 More than 205 million doses of the HPV vaccine have been distributed worldwide and nearly 90 million doses of HPV vaccines have been distributed in the United States from June 2006 through March 2016.
 More than 10 years of post-licensure vaccine monitoring in the U.S. provide evidence of the safety of 4vHPV.
 Data available from post-licensee monitoring in other countries for 2vHPV and 4vHPV provide additional evidence of the safety of these vaccines.
 Gardasil 9 (a 9-valent HPV vaccine) was studied in more than 15,000 females and males.
 These clinical trials showed HPV vaccines to be safe and effective.
 Each vaccine continues to be monitored for any safety problems.
 Syncope can occur among adolescents who receive any vaccine, including the HPV vaccines.
-The ACIP recommends that clinicians consider observing patients for 15 minutes after vaccination.
+It is recommended that clinicians consider observing patients for 15 minutes after vaccination.

 Efficacy of HPV Vaccines